 Lack of alignment

-If your organization’s priorities are not the right ones and they don’t address the most pressing matters, then whether you’re successful at completing your strategic initiatives or not is irrelevant.
+If your organization's priorities are off-course and fail to address the most crucial issues, the success of your strategic initiatives becomes irrelevant.

 Lack of focus